 According to the Arthritis Foundation, osteoarthritis, or OA, happens when cartilage between your bones breaks down, causing bones to rub against each other.
 And obesity is one of the biggest modifiable risk factors for OA.
 That's because the more weight you carry, the more stress it puts on your joints, especially those in your hips and knees.

-If you're overweight or obese, a diet that promotes weight loss might be your best defense against OA because every pound of weight lost relieves four pounds of pressure from joints in the lower part of your body, the Arthritis Foundation says.
+If you have overweight or obesity, a diet that promotes weight loss might be your best defense against OA because every pound of weight lost relieves four pounds of pressure from joints in the lower part of your body, the Arthritis Foundation says.

 Dropping a few pounds might also reduce inflammation that contributes to joint pain, according to a study published in December 2018 in Cytokine & Growth Factor Reviews.
 Researchers found that fat tissue secretes compounds that directly cause inflammation in cartilage.